-The aim of the MTFS is to ensure a stable and sustainable financial position that will allow the Council to achieve its vision and strategic objectives.
+The aim of the MTFS is to ensure a stable and sustainable financial position that will allow the council to achieve its vision and strategic objectives.
 It reflects the impact of central government funding decisions, analysis of advice and information from various relevant organisations and the impacts of the national and local economic context.
-It provides a robust financial framework to support achievement of the Council's overall objectives and delivery of services.
+It provides a robust financial framework to support achievement of the council's overall objectives and delivery of services.

 In broad terms although the final settlement for 2023/24 was better than had been feared for much of the year, there still is a high degree of uncertainty around levels of funding in future years.
-The postponement of funding reforms and the absence of future Government spending plans mean that there is significant funding uncertainty, making the preparation of medium-term financial plans complicated and speculative.
+The postponement of funding reforms and the absence of future government spending plans mean that there is significant funding uncertainty, making the preparation of medium-term financial plans complicated and speculative.

-By design the MTFS is agile and moves to reflect the changing circumstances faced by the Council, updated priorities and ambitions, the latest financial situation, and external factors such as national pay settlements.
-Members agreed the updated MTFS for 2023/24 and beyond as set out in table below, noting that the Council, in common with all local authorities, continues to face a challenging financial outlook.
-A more accurate forecast will need to be developed as and when further information is released by the Government, however initial estimates are prepared for following financial years based on prudent scenarios in the absence of such clarity.
+By design the MTFS is agile and moves to reflect the changing circumstances faced by the council, updated priorities and ambitions, the latest financial situation, and external factors such as national pay settlements.
+Members agreed the updated MTFS for 2023/24 and beyond as set out in table below, noting that the council, in common with all local authorities, continues to face a challenging financial outlook.
+A more accurate forecast will need to be developed as and when further information is released by the government, however initial estimates are prepared for following financial years based on prudent scenarios in the absence of such clarity.

-Over the last MTFS period the Council's budget approach has focused on driving efficiencies to deliver a balanced budget in the face of real terms Government funding cuts.
-At the end of this period the Council has continued to be successful in delivering a savings programme without adversely impacting on the most vulnerable.
-The MTFS has also been successful in building investment opportunities that have allowed the Council to adequately fund growth pressures resulting from both demographic pressures and also the changing needs of its vulnerable residents particularly social care pressures, with the Council using its precept powers to raise additional council tax income.
+Over the last MTFS (2020/21 to 2024/25) period the council's budget approach has focused on driving efficiencies to deliver a balanced budget in the face of real terms government funding cuts.
+At the end of this period the council has continued to be successful in delivering a savings programme without adversely impacting on the most vulnerable.
+The MTFS has also been successful in building investment opportunities that have allowed the council to adequately fund growth pressures resulting from both demographic pressures and also the changing needs of its vulnerable residents particularly social care pressures, with the council using its precept powers to raise additional council tax income.